 With the increasing amount of researchers working in collaboration between the University and the industrial and governmental sponsors or consortia, graduate students may be required to sign agreements of confidentiality and/or assign research IP to the sponsor(s).
-You should seek the support of the School of Graduate Studies and/or the Office of Research Services before entering into any agreement about ownership of intellectual property.
+You should seek the support of YSGS and/or the OVPRI before entering into any agreement about ownership of intellectual property.
 An agreement governing IP may affect your legal rights.
 You should treat these rights seriously and seek whatever advice you require, including independent legal advice.